sgsshankar/awesome-generative-ai-data-scientist/README.md

 ## Pretraining

-- [PyTorch](https://pytorch.org/) - PyTorch is an open source machine learning library based on the Torch library, used for applications such as computer vision and natural language processing.
+- [PyTorch](https://pytorch.org/): PyTorch is an open-source machine learning library based on the Torch library, used for applications such as computer vision and natural language processing.
-- [TensorFlow](https://www.tensorflow.org/) - TensorFlow is an open source machine learning library developed by Google.
+- [TensorFlow](https://www.tensorflow.org/): TensorFlow is an open-source machine learning library developed by Google.
-- [JAX](https://github.com/jax-ml/jax) - Google’s library for high-performance computing and automatic differentiation.
+- [JAX](https://github.com/jax-ml/jax): Google’s library for high-performance computing and automatic differentiation.
-- [tinygrad](https://github.com/tinygrad/tinygrad) - A minimalistic deep learning library with a focus on simplicity and educational use, created by George Hotz.
+- [tinygrad](https://github.com/tinygrad/tinygrad): A minimalistic deep learning library with a focus on simplicity and educational use, created by George Hotz.
-- [micrograd](https://github.com/karpathy/micrograd) - A simple, lightweight autograd engine for educational purposes, created by Andrej Karpathy.
+- [micrograd](https://github.com/karpathy/micrograd): A simple, lightweight autograd engine for educational purposes, created by Andrej Karpathy.

 ## Fine-tuning

-- [Transformers](https://huggingface.co/docs/transformers/en/installation) - Hugging Face Transformers is a popular library for Natural Language Processing (NLP) tasks, including fine-tuning large language models.
+- [Transformers](https://huggingface.co/docs/transformers): Hugging Face Transformers is a popular library for Natural Language Processing (NLP) tasks, including fine-tuning large language models.
-- [Unsloth](https://github.com/unslothai/unsloth) - Finetune Llama 3.2, Mistral, Phi-3.5 & Gemma 2-5x faster with 80% less memory!
+- [Unsloth](https://github.com/unslothai/unsloth): Finetune Llama 3.2, Mistral, Phi-3.5 & Gemma 2-5x faster with 80% less memory!
-- [LitGPT](https://github.com/Lightning-AI/litgpt) - 20+ high-performance LLMs with recipes to pretrain, finetune, and deploy at scale.
+- [LitGPT](https://github.com/Lightning-AI/litgpt): 20+ high-performance LLMs with recipes to pretrain, finetune, and deploy at scale.
-- [AutoTrain](https://github.com/huggingface/autotrain-advanced) - No code fine-tuning of LLMs and other machine learning tasks.
+- [AutoTrain](https://github.com/huggingface/autotrain-advanced): No code fine-tuning of LLMs and other machine learning tasks.

 ## Testing and Monitoring

+- [LangSmith](https://smith.langchain.com/): LangSmith is a platform for building production-grade LLM applications.
+It allows you to closely monitor and evaluate your application, so you can quickly and confidently ship.
+[Documentation](https://docs.smith.langchain.com/) | [Github](https://github.com/langchain-ai/langsmith-sdk)
-- [Opik](https://github.com/comet-ml/opik) - Opik is an open-source platform for evaluating, testing and monitoring LLM applications
+- [Opik](https://github.com/comet-ml/opik): Opik is an open-source platform for evaluating, testing and monitoring LLM applications

 ## Document Parsing